This review may contain spoilers. I can handle the truth.

-It opens with a doting, bookish father transplanting himself and his two adorable children, roly-poly Mei (the curious, courageous toddler) and svelte Satsuki (the conscientious and dutiful eldest), to a verdant farming village.
-A move ostensibly to bring them nearer to their endearing mother, who is bedridden in a neighboring hospice gracefully enduring an unnamed malady.
+My Neighbor Totoro opens with a doting, bookish father transplanting himself and his two adorable girls, roly-poly Mei (the curious, courageous) and svelte Satsuki (the conscientious and dutiful), to a verdant farming village.
+They are moving to bring the family nearer to their mother, who is bedridden in a neighboring hospice gracefully enduring an unnamed malady.

-Even when he is preoccupied with work, the father is attuned to the sensitivities of his girls as well as the natural order of things, including the metaphysical.
-There are no slapstick misunderstandings here.
+Even though he is too often preoccupied with work, the father is as attuned to the sensitivities of his girls as he is to the natural order of things, including the spiritual.
+There are no slapstick misunderstandings between children and grownups here.

 Through the course of things a plot does emerge.
-Mei gets lost attempting a headstrong trek to visit her mother, who's condition may have taken a turn for the worse.
+Mei gets lost attempting a headstrong, lonesome cross country trek to visit her mother, who's condition may have taken a turn for the worse.
 Alluding to Cinderella, her shoe is found by a villager, but she is not.
 It is a quietly mortifying discovery.

 In a preamble on the DVD release Pixar honcho John Lassetar pays homage to Totoro, Miyazaki and Studio Ghibli.
-One wishes he would use his influence to adopt more of their convention-defying conventions, especially pertaining to heroines.
+One wishes he would use his influence to adapt more of Miyazaki's formula defying conventions, especially pertaining to heroines.